mdavids/rfc/content/draft-davids-forsalereg-08.md

 may still be encountered in practice, especially with operators who are not implementing this mechanism.
-This is why the version tag is a **REQUIRED** element: it allows processors to distinguish valid '\_for-sale' records from unrelated TXT records.
+This is why the version tag is a **REQUIRED** element: it allows processors to distinguish valid "\_for-sale" records from unrelated TXT records.

-Nonetheless, any assumptions about the content of '\_for-sale' TXT records **SHOULD** be made with caution, particularly in edge cases where wildcard expansion - possibly combined with DNS aliases (e.g., CNAMEs) or redirections (e.g., DNAMEs [@?RFC6672]) - might
+Nonetheless, any assumptions about the content of "\_for-sale" TXT records **SHOULD** be made with caution, particularly in edge cases where wildcard expansion - possibly combined with DNS aliases (e.g., CNAMEs) or redirections (e.g., DNAMEs [@?RFC6672]) - might